krssclaire/etch-a-sketch/README.md

 ## Features

+* About the sketchpad
-* The user can color in the sketchpad while hovering on cells at random colors
+    * The user can color in the sketchpad while hovering on cells
+    * The user can select colors or rainbow mode
+    * Eraser is available
+    * The user can reset the grid to its default dimensions
+    * The user can select the size of the grid through range input
+* About the design
+    * It is responsive on all device

 ## What I learned